Click here for a sample title page.

 Materials and Methods should be brief, clear, and without unnecessary details.
 Studies based on animal experiments should include an approval statement of Ethical Committee in the materials and methods section of the manuscript.
 Type of research (descriptive, observation, experimental, case-control, follow-up etc.), characteristics of subjects, inclusion and exclusion criteria, sampling method if it was used in conjunction with the data collection phase, and reason for sampling method without probability, if it was used, should be indicated.
 Sample size and its calculation method, power value is calculated, and censored and missing numbers should be indicated.
 Statistical analysis and its software applications should be indicated.

 Results should be explained briefly.
 Information stated in tables or figures should not be repeated in the text.

 Subheadings should be typed with italic and second subheadings should be typed with normal fonts in both materials and methods and results sections.
 Subheadings in italics should be placed at the beginning of the paragraph.

-Abbreviations, symbols ant units: Abbreviations should be placed in parenthesis next to word/s written first time and then they should be used as abbreviations in the text i.e., Canine Transmissible Venereal Tumor (CTVT).
-Genus and species names in Latin should be indicated with italic font.
+Abbreviations, symbols and units: Abbreviations should be placed in parenthesis next to word/s written the first time and then they should be used as abbreviations in the text i.e. Canine Transmissible Venereal Tumor (CTVT).
+Genus and species names in Latin should be indicated with an italic font.
 All measurements must be indicated according to Systeme Internationale (SI) units.